• Skip to primary navigation

 Measuring size of window reveal

-Starting with the left hand bracket, we measured and marked a point 5mm in from the edge of the reveal and then positioned and leveled our bracket in place.
-Using a pencil we then marked through each fixing hole.
+Starting with the left bracket, measure and mark a point 5mm from the reveal edge.
+Position the bracket, level it, and mark through each fixing hole.

-to help in this instance, we drilled a small pilot hole to assist with inserting our screws.
-Tips on drilling pilot holes can be seen in our project here.
+Drill a small pilot hole to assist with inserting screws.
+Tips on drilling pilot holes can be found in our project guide.

 First roller blind bracket screwed in place